PBXg33k/switch-reader/README.md

 ### Running

-Place Reader.nro in your /switch/ folder of your SD card and run through the Homebrew Launcher.
+Place sw-tch-reader.nro in your /switch/ folder of your SD card and run through the Homebrew Launcher.

 A config file is generated in /switch/Reader/ and cookies are also stored in this folder.